jaskfla/lai.nz/src/hireme.md

 You see the world through a lens of relationships, not a series of discrete projects.

-{% comment %}Your projects are constructed through a lens of relationships, not a series of discrete tasks.{% endcomment %}

 Your teams are small.
 Humans work best at human-scale.

 ## Proficiencies & idiosyncrasies